A generation of Stabbers

 The complexity of the Palestinian life is being responded to by a Palestinian child … who maybe have been fed with dreams of liberation and a homeland on the couches of the closed living rooms, of a father who remembers throwing a stone and a mother who remembers filling a barrel with stones and covering it with a sheet pretending to pass by an Israeli checkpoint.
 A child who grew up on PlayStation and video games, with notions of good and evil.
 Warriors and defeaters.
-Movies of tom cruise and Angelina Jolie, where regardless to the means you use, the violence, the crimes you implement, the number of people you kill.
+Movies of Tom Cruise and Angelina Jolie, where regardless of the means you use, the violence, the crimes you implement, the number of people you kill.
 Nothing counts in the name of justice.
 Of good winning evil.

-These children have been witnessing the deaths of their friends, colleagues and neighbors.
+These children have been witnessing the deaths of their friends, colleagues, and neighbors.